top of page

 Pitabash Sahoo

 Pitabash completed B. Tech in Civil Engineering from Government College of Engineering, Kalahandi, and further, earned M.S. by research in Environmental Engineering from NIT Tiruchirappalli.
-His research interests include smart construction technologies, carbon sequestration and utilization of hazardous wastes from industrial streams.
 At IISc, he is working on development of low-carbon “cement-free” materials for additive manufacturing.

 IMG_20220119_210202.jpg